Find a Part Now

 The Mercedes-Benz W126 is a series of passenger cars made by Daimler-Benz AG.
 It was marketed as the second generation of the Mercedes-Benz S-Class, and manufactured in sedan/saloon (1979–1991) as well as coupé (1981–1990) models, succeeding the company's W116 range.
 Mercedes-Benz introduced the 2-door C126 coupé model, marketed as the SEC, in September 1981.
 This generation was the first S-Class to have separate chassis codes for standard and long wheelbases (W126 and V126) and for coupé (C126).

-The long 12-year production (1979–1991) resulted in 818,063 sedans/saloons and 74,060 coupés being built, totaling 892,123.
-The W126 is so far the most successful and the longest in production generation of S-Class.
+Over its 12-year production (1979–1991), 818,063 sedans/saloons and 74,060 coupés were manufactured, totaling 892,123 and making the W126 by far the most successful generation of S-Class to date, and the longest in production.

 History

-After the debut of the W116 S-Class in 1972, Mercedes-Benz began preparing for the next generation S-Class in October 1973.
+After the debut of the W116 S-Class in 1972, Mercedes-Benz began preparing for the next generation S-Class, in October 1973.
 The project, code-named "Project W126", aimed to provide an improved ride, better handling, and improved fuel efficiency.
 The oil crisis of 1973 and increasingly stringent emission and safety regulations in the United States had an important influence in developing the W126 for reduced emissions and increased fuel efficiency.

 The W126 design team, led by Mercedes-Benz's chief designer Bruno Sacco, aimed to design a more aerodynamic shape and retain the unmistakable S-Class design elements.
 The aerodynamic drag was reduced through lengthy wind tunnel testing and reshaping of the front end and bumper along with hiding the wipers underneath the hood/bonnet for smoother flow.
 Reducing the weight was accomplished by extensive use of high-strength low-alloy (HSLA) sheet and polyurethane deformable material for bumpers and side claddings.
 The lighter alloy material was used for the heavily revised M116/M117 V8 engines for reduced weight.
 Both contributed to the reduction of fuel consumption by 10% as compared to its predecessor.